deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

   -Also a paper I used a lot was the one from a researcher from the TU Delft:  [link ](  https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Megan/portfoliolinks/Imagesportfolio/Master%20thesis%20report_%20Cristina%20Jurado%20Lopez-Data-driven%20Predictive%20Control%20for%20Heating%20Demand%20in%20Buildings%20(1).pdf)

   -Seaborn: Is een correlatiemap
-  -Fourier: Wiskundige manier om patronen
+  -Fourier: Wiskundige manier om patronen te herkennen voor menselijke patronen binnen een huishouden, dit kan invloed hebben op het gasverbruik.

+   So first it is also important to know that out of all the features, six features were selected to use for predicting gas usage, which feature is used depends completely on the type of model and it's usage.

 ### Completed Courses

 ### Datacamp
   I have completed the mandatory Datacamp courses.
 Which I found very helpfull for beginning programmers.
-Below you can see my score and completed chapters:
+Below you can see my score and completed chapters, I have also used Datacamp & Coursera & Machine learning mastery to create the neural networks:

 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Megan/portfoliolinks/Imagesportfolio/datacamp.png"> </p>